Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Can I return the mattress if I don't like it?

-Yes, within your 7-month trial period.
+Yes, within the 7-month trial period.

 **Return costs:**